How Neural Networks Learn, Backpropagation

 is a fundamental algorithm for training neural networks.

-It involves calculating the difference between the predicted value from the forward pass and the actual correct answer, and then adjusting weights
+It involves calculating the difference between the predicted value from the forward pass and the actual correct answer, then adjusting weights

 and biases